Ricky Ashworth: Biography

 On 27 November 2008, it was announced that Ricky would once again ride for the Sheffield Tigers and also take over from Andre Compton as the Tigers Captain.

-On 27 September 2009, on his home track, Ricky rode brilliantly to win the PL Riders Championship.
-He had top scored during the heats to gain automatic qualification to the Grand Final Heat where he was up against the riders Ty Proctor, Darcy Ward and David Howe.
-With an awesome start from inside gate-1 he rode from the front to win his first honours in this event at the first time of trying.
+On 27 September 2009, on his home track Owlerton, Ricky rode well to win the Premier League Riders Championship.
+He had top scored during the heats to gain automatic qualification to the Grand Final heat, where he was up against the riders Ty Proctor, Darcy Ward and David Howe.
+With an fast start from gate 1, he rode from the front to win his first honours in this event at the first time of trying.

 In 2010, Ricky doubled-up for Belle Vue Aces, along with retaining the captaincy for Sheffield Tigers.
+In 2010, he won the Premier League Pairs Championship partnering Josh Auty for Sheffield, during the 2010 Premier League speedway season.

-On 14 October 2010, Ricky broke his existing Sheffield track record of 59.2 secs (54.56 mph) set on 21 May 2009 with a new time of 59.1 secs at a speed of 54.65 mph).
-This continues to maintain Sheffield's accolade as being the fastest track in the UK.
+On 14 October 2010, He broke his existing Sheffield track record of 59.2 secs (54.56 mph) set on 21 May 2009 with a new time of 59.1 secs at a speed of 54.65 mph).

-After being omitted from the Tigers team for 2012, Ashworth signed for Plymouth Devils, but at the end of January 2012 announced that he would not be joining Plymouth for personal reasons.
-The next day it was announced that he had signed for Berwick Bandits, replacing the injured Kozza Smith.

-In June 2012 he was added to Elite League Birmingham Brummies team in a doubling-up role.
+After being omitted from the Tigers team for 2012, Ashworth signed for Plymouth Devils but at the end of January 2012 announced that he would not be joining Plymouth for personal reasons.
+The next day he signed for Berwick Bandits, replacing the injured Kozza Smith.
+In June 2012, he was added to Elite League Birmingham Brummies team in a doubling-up role.
+He was part of the Berwick team that won the Premier League Four-Team Championship, held on 15 July 2012, at the East of England Arena.

 After suffering serious concussion earlier in the season, a crash at Scunthorpe in August 2013 left him in a coma for 91 days.
+The crash resulted in brain damage and he struggled to walk.
+In 2015, his friend and fellow rider Benji Compton completed a fundraising cycle to help with his support package.